GRAVITATION

 The relativistic speeds reached by physical objects on eccentric orbits close to the rotating black hole are examined, and the stability of circular orbits is analyzed using the associated radial effective potential.

-Finally, the value of the total relativistic energy defines the physical constraints required to place probes or spacecraft on stable orbits around a rotating black hole.
+Finally, the value of the relativistic specific energy defines the physical constraints required to place probes or spacecraft on stable orbits around a rotating black hole.

 INTRODUCTION